-We will have you escaping for an unforgettable, un-rushed day enjoying a relaxed leisurely cruise to the Outer Great Barrier Reef.
-Snorkel among beautiful corals and a colorful variety of tropical marine life at one of the natural wonders of the world.
+We will have you escaping for an unforgettable, un-rushed day enjoying a relaxed, leisurely cruise to the Outer Great Barrier Reef.
+Snorkel among beautiful corals and a colourful variety of tropical marine life at one of the natural wonders of the world.

 Relax on the huge sun deck, see Australia’s Great Barrier Reef from the glass bottom boat (optional extra) or take the “Wild Ride” on the famous Compass Boomnet.
 Scuba Diving is available as an optional extra for all levels of experience.

-Great Barrier Reef Budget Cruise offers something for everyone and can be enjoyed by people of all ages, even those with limited swimming ability.
+Great Barrier Reef Budget Cruise offers something for everyone and is enjoyed by people of all ages, even those with limited swimming ability.

 - View map to Cairns Marlin Marina